Azure/Microsoft-Defender-for-Cloud/Workbooks/Azure Security Dashboard/README.md

 # Deployment Guide
+## This is a Continuous Cloud Security Optimization Dashboard built using Azure Workbooks to enable the customer to quickly gain insights about their Azure Platform security footprint & configuration.
-## For the successful deployment of the dashboard, Azure Defender should be enabled for the subscription and targeted workspace.
-Continuous export should be enabled too.
+## For the successful deployment of the dashboard, subscription and workspace settings should be configured.
 Below is the stepwise guide along with snapshots.

 ### 1. Configure subscription settings:
-      1.Head to Management -> Pricing & Settings in the left panel.
-Select required targeted workspace
+      1.Head to Management -> Pricing & Settings in the left panel of Azure Security Center.
+Select required targeted workspace.
    <img src="./images/1.png" width=80%>

       2.Select required subscription